-- 20.1 Staff, pupils, contractors and visitors have a legal duty to report any condition or practice they deem to be a hazard. - 20.2 Reporting should be conducted verbally to the Support Services Manager as soon as possible who will then inform the Headteacher/Principal, as appropriate.
-The report will be recorded on SYPRO with appropriate actions.
+20.1 Staff, pupils, contractors and visitors have a legal duty to report any condition or practice they deem to be a hazard.

+20.2 Reporting should be conducted verbally to the SSM as soon as possible who will then inform the Headteacher/Principal, as appropriate.
+The report will be recorded on the Trust's Estates Management Software with appropriate actions.